Stop Downloading CSVs: How Automatic Bank Sync Works for HOA Treasurers

 The AI does the heavy lifting.
 You don't retype governing documents.
 You don't manually recreate violation templates.
 The system reads your PDFs and extracts the structure automatically.

 For a full migration checklist, see our HOA board automation guide, which includes week-by-week steps for transitioning software without disrupting operations.
+For the complete step-by-step migration walkthrough, see our guide to switching HOA software to LotWize.

 Not every community needs AI-powered management.
 If you're a 12-unit condo with no violations, minimal common areas, and a part-time manager, PayHOA's basic plan might be sufficient.